How to join

 Remi Wortmeyer

 Remi was a member of SACBC for 5 years before he secured a place at the Australian Ballet School.
 Remi trained with Elayne Cherry at the Pierrot School of Ballet together with Beverley Waters and with Terry Simpson.
 He gained a place in the Australian Ballet School and toured with the Dancers Company in his final year, then graduated into The Australian Ballet where he got promoted to Choryphee.
 In 2005 Remi won the inaugural Walter Bourke Award which is designed to enable the winner to take an extended overseas placement with another company.
-Remi is dancing with the American Ballet Theatre in New York.
+Remi danced with the American Ballet Theatre in New York and The Dutch National Ballet as well as choreographing works.
+He is now Artistic Director of BalletMet in Columbus, Ohio USA.